David W. Parke II, MD

 He has served on the editorial board of two ophthalmic journals and was executive editor of the American Journal of Ophthalmology.
 He has received numerous biomedical research grants and was awarded the Dean’s Award for Distinguished Medical Service at the University of Oklahoma.
 Dr. Parke has lectured widely on topics in retinal diseases and surgery, academic professional development, medical liability insurance and medical organizational leadership and management.
 He is recognized in Who’s Who in America, Who’s Who in the World and Best Doctors in America.
 In 2009, he was elected to Academia Ophthalmologica Internationalis, an international body limited to 60 active members committed to global vision research, education and service.

 Community activities included board member of the Greater Oklahoma City Chamber of Commerce, of the Oklahoma Economic Development Foundation and of Casady School.
 Dr. Parke served as vice president of the board of trustees of the Oklahoma Health Center Foundation and for 10 years on the board of the Presbyterian Health Foundation.

-Dr. Parke’s wife, Julie T. Parke, MD, is a pediatric neurologist who served as Presbyterian Health Foundation Professor in the Department of Neurology at University of Oklahoma and director of the Section of Child Neurology.
-The Parkes have three children: Will, a vitreoretinal fellow at the University of Miami’s Bascom Palmer Eye Institute; Laura, of Treasury Wine Group in Napa, Calif.; and Lindsey, an attorney in San Francisco.
+Dr. Parke's wife, Julie T. Parke, MD, is a pediatric neurologist who served as Presbyterian Health Foundation Professor in the Department of Neurology at University of Oklahoma and director of the Section of Child Neurology.
+The Parkes have three children: Will, a vitreoretinal surgeon in Minneapolis; Laura, of Treasury Wine Group in Napa, Calif.; and Lindsey, a healthcare attorney in Oklahoma City.

 Direct Financial Relationships with Industry